 This is Project 5 out of 15 PhD positions currently available as part of the Inspire4Nature training programme.
 Deadline for applications: 16 April 2018 (midnight, Brussels time).
 We are no longer accepting applications to this project.
-Have you submitted an application and are you wondering what happens next?
-Check this page!

 It is hard to quantify the success of conservation actions that aim to reduce extinction risk by maintaining or increasing the abundance of individuals within a population (Hoffmann et al. 2010, 2015, Young et al. 2014).
 To accurately measure the impact of conservation effort requires comparison against a ‘null model’ to determine what would have happened to the same population in the absence of conservation.
 Accurately parameterised population models can quantify growth rates and other demographic parameters before and after interventions and this can give an idea of the avoided mortality or additional natality that a population has enjoyed because of conservation intervention.

 This project will use population abundance time series data from the Living Planet Index dataset (covering > 20,000 populations, > 4,000 vertebrate species) and the Pan-European Common Bird Monitoring Scheme, and RSPB species monitoring database, as well as ancillary information on conservation interventions for each population from various data sources (e.g., Crees et al. 2016) to model counterfactual population trends, estimate conservation impacts and understand the causal drivers of conservation success.